 The Nenggao Historic Trail is one of Taiwan’s easier high mountain hikes, but still quite tough.
 Each day we will walk for around 8 hours, with large packs on day 1.
 There is some exposure to heights and high altitude.
 A good level of fitness is required.

 The first night’s accommodation is in a basic hot spring hotel in Lushan.

 Once on the mountain, we stay either in a cabin maintained by the forestry bureau or we can camp.
 The cabin is new, but fairly basic.
-We will need to carry sleeping bags and snacks in.

 Private transportation is provided from anywhere in Taipei or the Taipei/Taoyuan Airport to the mountain.
 Pickups in other locations can be arranged, sometimes for a small extra fee.
 Vehicles are insured; Drivers are licensed; and traffic rules are obeyed.

 All the main meals are provided for the hike.
 Clients only need to bring their own snacks.
 If you have any special dietary requests, allergies, or needs, let us know and we’ll be happy to accommodate you.

 All of our leaders are Wilderness First Responder certified and carry first aid kits.
 They have all spent a lot of time hiking in Taiwan and are very experienced in the high mountains.
 All of our leaders are native speakers of English, but also speak Mandarin and are very knowledgeable about the local mountains, flora/fauna, and culture.